Why is waste data and education important?

 High-quality diversion data helps reduce landfill impact, avoid contamination, and support emissions reductions

-Engages the whole school
+Engages the whole school and staff

 Involving students and educators in understanding the data fosters ownership and long-term impact

-Infrastructure is only half the battle: Having the right bins in place is important—but it’s not enough.
+Infrastructure is only half the battle: Having the right bins in place is important, but it’s not enough.

 Involving students matters- but traditional audits don't sustain engagement